A Stability Principle for Learning under Non-Stationarity: Problem Setup

 To minimize $F_n$, it is natural to choose some \emph{look-back window} $k \in [n - 1 ]$ and approximate $F_n$ by the pre-average $f_{n, k} = \frac{1}{k} \sum_{i = n - k}^{n-1} f_i $.
 Let $\widehat\btheta_{n, k} $ be an approximate minimizer of $f_{n,k}$.
 We will select some $\widehat{k} \in [n - 1 ]$ and output $\btheta_n = \widehat\btheta_{n, \widehat{k} }$.

-In \Cref{example-stats}, increasing the window size $k$ enhances the concentration of the empirical loss $f_{n, k}$ around its population version $F_{n, k}=\frac{1}{k}\sum_{i=n-k}^{n-1}F_i$ and thus reduces the stochastic error.
+Choosing a good window $k$ involves a bias-variance trade-off.
+Increasing the window size $k$ improves the concentration of the empirical loss $f_{n, k}$ around its population version $F_{n, k}=\frac{1}{k}\sum_{i=n-k}^{n-1}F_i$ and thus reduces the stochastic error.
 Meanwhile, the non-stationarity can drive $F_{n,k}$ away from the target loss $F_{n}$ and induce a large approximation error (bias).
-Achieving low regret requires striking a balance between the deterministic bias and the stochastic error, which is a bias-variance trade-off.
+Achieving a low regret requires striking a balance between the deterministic bias and the stochastic error, which is a bias-variance trade-off.